Pisagua Day Trip - Photo 1

 Pisagua Day Trip

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a significant conflict in 19th century South America.
+You'll learn about the War of the Pacific, a major conflict in South America during the 19th century.
 Pisagua Day Trip.
-Between 8 and 9 am, we'll pick...

 • 10 hours

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a significant conflict in 19th century South America.
+You'll learn about the War of the Pacific, a major conflict in South America during the 19th century.

 Pisagua Day Trip

-Between 8 and 9 am, we'll pick you up from your hotel in Iquique and set off northbound for the town of Pisagua.
+Between 8 and 9 am, we will pick you up from your hotel in Iquique and set off northbound for Pisagua.

-This coastal town, located in the Chilean region of Tarapacá, was a crucial site in the War of the Pacific, which occurred from 1879 to 1884 between Chile and a Peruvian-Bolivian alliance.
+This coastal town in the Chilean region of Tarapacá played a significant role in the War of the Pacific (1879-1884), which pitted Chile against a Peruvian-Bolivian alliance.

-During our tour, we'll examine the history of this war and its significant episode, the Battle of San Francisco (or Dolores), during the Tarapacá campaign.
-We'll visit the cemetery by the sea and observe the wooden crosses that remain.
+During the tour, we'll cover the history of the war, focusing on the Battle of San Francisco (or Dolores) and the Tarapacá campaign.
+This includes a visit to the cemetery by the sea, where you can observe its wooden crosses.

-Our tour will also include the monument dedicated to the landing and combat of Pisagua on 2 November 1879.
-We'll learn about this history and stroll through the town to explore its background in the saltpetre industry while admiring the 19th-century wooden buildings.
+Next, we will visit the monument dedicated to the landing and combat of Pisagua, which occurred on 2 November 1879.
+We will also learn about the saltpetre industry and see the 19th-century wooden buildings of the town.

-We'll pause at a local restaurant for lunch to sample local gastronomy.
-After lunch, we will continue to discover Pisagua's history, including its past as a detention center in the 20th century, now a symbol of human rights defense.
+We'll break for lunch at a local restaurant, sampling some of the local gastronomy.
+Afterward, we will continue exploring Pisagua, noting its history as a 20th-century detention centre, now a symbol of human rights defense.

-We'll take you back to your hotel in Iquique, dropping you off at 7 pm.
+You will be returned to your hotel in Iquique, arriving at 7 pm.

 Included